AxiomeCG/BigNerdRanch-Android-4th-Edition/README.md

 # BigNerdRanch-Android-4th-Edition
-List of solutions following the "Android Programming - The Big Nerd Ranch Guide - 4th Edition" with potential challenges solutions
+List of my work following the "Android Programming - The Big Nerd Ranch Guide - 4th Edition" with potential challenges solutions

+# Purpose

+The aim is to keep track of my work on this book and to share with people (stuck or in search of alternative way of doing things) the solutions I used for each challenges I did.

+# Contributing

+Feel free to point out eventual mistakes or missing part by raising an issue or creating a topic in the Discussions section.

 # Reference